PagerDuty/state-history-validator/README.md

     * `:self_transitions` -- Ignore two consecutive equal states.
 As a side note, two equal states separated by a gap are not considered to be in self-transition.
-    * `:simultaneous` -- Ignore entries whose end attributes are `nil`, which indicates that the entry has not ended yet.
+    * `:active_middle_states` -- Ignore the presence of an active state in the middle of a state history.
+An active state is defined by the state's `:end` attribute being `nil`.
     This excludes the final state.
+    * `:inactive_end_state` -- Ignore the lack of a final active ending state.
-    * `:last_end_not_nil` -- Ignore the last entry not ending with a `nil`
+    Using our earlier definition, this means that the last entry does not have `nil` as the value of its `:end` attribute.

 #### StateHistoryEntryValidator
 * `:start` -- (default = `:start`) Specifies the attribute referring to the